0xFableOrg/0xFable/docs/architecture.md

 So the possible sequence of actions for B's turns (and for every single turn throughout the game):

-- defend (if other player attacked), then draw, then pass
+- defend (if other player attacked), then draw, then end turn
-- defend (if other player attacked), then draw, then play card, then pass
+- defend (if other player attacked), then draw, then play card, then end turn
 - defend (if other player attacked), then draw, then play card, then attack
 - defend (if other player attacked), then draw, then attack